A Combination Theorem for Metric Bundles: QI Sections

-Thus any metric bundle satisfying the properties \\ 1) horizontal spaces are uniformly hyperbolic, and\\ 2) the barycenter maps of these spaces are uniformly coarsely surjective\\ admits a uniform qi section through each point. \end{prop}
+Hence any metric bundle satisfying the properties \\ 1) horizontal spaces are uniformly hyperbolic, and\\ 2) the barycenter maps of these spaces are uniformly coarsely surjective\\ admits a uniform qi section through each point. \end{prop}

 \begin{proof} The proof of the first part of the proposition is clear once we describe what the map $s^{'}$ is.
 For $u\in V$ define $s^{'}(u)=\psi_{B^{'}}\circ s(u)$.
 Suppose $u\in B\setminus V$.
 Let $v\in V$, so that $d(u,v)\leq 1$.
 Choose $x\in F_v$ such that $x$ can be joined to $s^{'}(u)$ by a curve in $X^{'}$ of length at most $c$ and define $s^{'}(v)=x$.